 Welcome to the RedDot library, a constantly rotating list of both fiction and non-fiction titles for every art lover.
 Want to brush up on your art knowledge without reading a textbook?
 Peep our list of art library must-haves, from factual market analysis (that is still captivating!) to smart art world satire.(more…)

 The art world is not immune to the gender inequities fought in every corner of our lives.
 Women have never been treated equally in the art world, and today they remain underrepresented and undervalued in museums, galleries, and auction houses.
-In an effort to shine a light on this inequality, we compiled the most annoying (and accurate) facts about women in the art world.Read more
+While RedDot is doing its part to highlight the many amazing female artists across the country and around the world, we would be remiss if we did not shine light on this art world inequality.
+Keep reading to learn the most annoying (but accurate) facts about women in the art world.Read more

 Artists: they’re just like us!
 At least when it comes to our shared frustrations with the art world…(more…)